 - at least two (2) quotes must be obtained from certified Small Businesses, Microbusinesses or Disabled Veteran Business Enterprises.

-Verification of Small or Disabled Veteran Business Enterprise Certification
+Searching for Certified Small or Disabled Veteran Business Enterprises

-Business certifications can be verified using any database below, however it is recommended to use the Supplier.io EXPLORER Database as it pulls certification data from all other councils.
+Business certifications can be searched and verified using any database below, however it is recommended to use the Supplier.io EXPLORER Database as it pulls certification data from all other councils.

 No login required.